EricSchles/advanced_nyu_python_class/assignment_four.md

 1. Head over to [Algorithms WarmUp](https://www.hackerrank.com/domains/algorithms/warmup).
 Do all the exercises in the section.

-2. Head over to [linked lists](https://www.hackerrank.com/domains/data-structures/linked-lists).
-Do all the exercises in the section.

-3. Head over to [Stacks](https://www.hackerrank.com/domains/data-structures/stacks).
-Do all the exercises in the section.

-4. Head over to [queues](https://www.hackerrank.com/domains/data-structures/queues).
-Do all the exercises in the section.

-5. Head over to [Strings](https://www.hackerrank.com/domains/algorithms/strings).
+2. Head over to [Strings](https://www.hackerrank.com/domains/algorithms/strings).
 Do all the exercises marked easy.
 All other problems are too hard and should not be attempted yet.

-6. Head over to [Trees](https://www.hackerrank.com/domains/data-structures/trees).
+3. Head over to [Trees](https://www.hackerrank.com/domains/data-structures/trees).
 Do all the exercises marked easy.
 All other problems are too hard and should not be attempted yet.

-7. Head over to [Balanced Trees](https://www.hackerrank.com/challenges/self-balancing-tree).
+4. Head over to [Balanced Trees](https://www.hackerrank.com/challenges/self-balancing-tree).
 There is only one problem easy enough to do in this section, all others are too hard.

-8. Head over to [Heap](https://www.hackerrank.com/domains/data-structures/heap).
+5. Head over to [Heap](https://www.hackerrank.com/domains/data-structures/heap).
 Do all the exercises marked easy.

 *Reminder*: